 “Subperiosteal” means “on top of the bone.”
 Subperiosteal implants are placed under your gums and on top of your jawbone.
 This variety of implant is most commonly recommended for patients who have a shallow jawbone and are not eligible for as invasive of a procedure as endosteal implants.

 Whereas routine endosteal dental implants are positioned straight in the jawbone, subperiosteal implants are put on top of the jawbone right beneath the gums.
 They comprise a cage-like metal framework that is positioned over the arch of your jawbone.
 In time, your jawbone anneals to the metal structure, fixing and locking the implant root.

 Crowns or false teeth are attached to little metal rods that extend through the gums and are attached to this metal structure.
 If we recommended subperiosteal implants for you, likely among the reasons is that your personal bone health would make recovery from a routine implant procedure excessively difficult.
 The first step in creating subperiosteal dental implants is to take an impression of your jawbone.
 Our dentists can do this by taking a direct impression of your mouth with dental impression putty.
 However, the impression can likewise be developed with CT scan-generated images.
 We will then use this impression to create the metal framework that will support your implants.

 Once the structure is prepared, it will be surgically embedded below your gums.
 Posts attached to the structure will remain above your gums.
 When the tissue around the framework has recovered, your replacement teeth will be attached to the posts, and your procedure will be completed.

 Think dental implants may improve your smile?
-Call us today or visit our dental office in Kirkland or Seattle, Washington, for a free consultation with Dr. Colin Del Rosario, Dr. Alfadhli Abu or Dr. Kathryn Parker.
+Call us today or visit our dental office in Kirkland or Seattle, Washington, for a free consultation with Dr. Colin Del Rosario, Dr. Alfadhli Abu or Dr. Julie Vu.
 We want you looking and feeling your best, always.